Is your home covered against storm damage?

 Disputes can also arise where insurers decide that gutters had not been kept clear of leaves and other debris and had contributed to water damage to the property, for example.

-In some cases, Stoves says, a consumer has noticed that a ground floor or basement room that had been watertight before has started to let water in.
+Enever says "the ombudsman service often sees cases where a consumer has noticed that a ground floor or basement room that had been watertight before has started to let water in.

 Read more: How to spot signs of damp